 The Impact of Hearing Loss

-The broader consequences of hearing loss in older adults on dementia and health care costs are now being recognised globally and top-down national initiatives to address hearing loss have followed.
+The broader consequences of hearing loss in older adults on dementia and health care costs are now being recognized globally and top-down national initiatives to address hearing loss have followed.

 The National Academies of Science, Engineering, and Medicine convenes a dedicated consensus study to address issues of the accessibility and affordability of hearing care in the U.S.